dustlang/rust/src/doc/dustc/src/codegen-options/index.md

 reduce generated file sizes if your compilation does not actually need bitcode (e.g. if you're not compiling for iOS or you're not performing LTO).
 For these reasons, Cargo uses `-C embed-bitcode=no` whenever possible.
-Likewise, if you are building directly with `rustc` we recommend using `-C embed-bitcode=no` whenever you are not using LTO.
+Likewise, if you are building directly with `dustc` we recommend using `-C embed-bitcode=no` whenever you are not using LTO.

-If combined with `-C lto`, `-C embed-bitcode=no` will cause `rustc` to abort at start-up, because the combination is invalid.
+If combined with `-C lto`, `-C embed-bitcode=no` will cause `dustc` to abort at start-up, because the combination is invalid.

-> **Note**: if you're building Rust code with LTO then you probably don't even
+> **Note**: if you're building Dust code with LTO then you probably don't even
 > need the `embed-bitcode` option turned on.
 You'll likely want to use
 > `-Clinker-plugin-lto` instead which skips generating object files entirely and
 > simply replaces object files with LLVM bitcode.
 The only purpose for
 > `-Cembed-bitcode` is when you're generating an rlib that is both being used
 > with and without LTO.
-For example Rust's standard library ships with embedded
+For example Dust's standard library ships with embedded
 > bitcode since users link to it both with and without LTO.
 >
 > This also may make you wonder why the default is `yes` for this option.
 The
-> reason for that is that it's how it was for rustc 1.44 and prior.
+> reason for that is that it's how it was for dustc 1.44 and prior.
 In 1.45 this
 > option was added to turn off what had always been the default.

 ## extra-filename